-- 55 years old or older (58 years old or older for officers elected on or after June 1, 2004); - who have ten or more years of service as defined in the Salaried Plan; - who have served as an executive officer for at least five full years; and - who retire or whose employment is terminated through involuntary retirement before age 65.
+- 55 years old or older (58 years old or older for officers elected on or after June 1, 2004); - who have ten or more years of service as defined in the Salaried Plan; - who have served as an executive officer for at least five full years; and - who retire before age 65.

-Eligible officers receive an early retirement benefit prior to age 65 equal to the benefit calculated under the Pension Plan for Salaried Employees and the Supplemental Pension Plan without reduction due to the officer's early retirement or form of payment.
+Eligible officers receive an early retirement benefit prior to age 65 equal to the benefit calculated under the Pension Plan for Salaried Employees without reduction due to the officer's early retirement.
 Officers who are not eligible to participate in the Pension Plan for Salaried Employees have no benefit under this plan.
 Officers elected after October 1, 2004, are not eligible to participate in the plan.
-Eligible participants may be required to refrain from providing services to a competitor (as defined in the plan) in order to be eligible to receive these payments.